hd2326/Manatee/README.md

 **Model Benchmarking:**

+We examined whether Manatee is able to capture biological information, by benchmarking the two modes.
+The “predict” mode encodes original transcriptomes (X), reparametrizes the latent space as decoder inputs Z<*>, and reconstructs transcriptomes (X’).
+The “generate” mode, on the other hand, directly decodes X’ from Z*.

-The "predict" mode reconstruct transcriptomes (X')
+The "predict" mode reconstruct transcriptomes (X') from original expression profiles (X).
+The "generate"